canonical/temporal-k8s-operator/documentation/tutorial/07-deploy-worker.md

 ## Custom container image for the worker

-You will need to build and publish a container image using rockcraft.
+To create a custom container image for the worker, you need to build and publish it using Rockcraft.
 The steps below guide you through creating a rock-based image that includes your worker script and associated workflows.

 1. Create a `rockcraft` project.
 You can use the [`rockcraft.yaml`](https://github.com/canonical/temporal-worker-k8s-operator/tree/main/resource_sample_py) as template.